 RAM or Random Access Memory is your system's short-term memory that can be read and changed in any order.
 It stores the information your computer is actively using so it can be accessed quickly.
 RAM is much faster than your typical storage solution whether it be a Hard Disk Drive (HDD) or a Solid State Drive (SSD).
-A typical 7200 RPM HDD will deliver a read/write speed of 80-160MB/s, a typical SSD will deliver read/write speed of between 200 MB/s to 550 MB/s
+A typical 7200 RPM HDD will deliver a read/write speed of 80-160MB/s, a typical SSD will deliver read/write speed of between 200 MB/s to 550 MB/s.

 RAM is much, much, much faster than even a fast SSD, as DDR3 RAM can have read and write speeds of 6GB/s and faster (17GB/s), therefore more RAM allows you to have more applications and documents open.